-Former Warriors men's tennis standout Lee Johnson is in his second season as head coach of the Wisconsin Lutheran College men's tennis program.
+Former Warriors men's tennis standout Lee Johnson is in his third season as head coach of the Wisconsin Lutheran College men's tennis program.
 Johnson succeeded Paul Johnson, who coached the team for the past three seasons (2013-2015).

 In his first two seasons as head coach, Johnson has guided the Warriors to consecutive NACC Tournament appearances.
 Wisconsin Lutheran has posted an 8-8 conference record in the last two years under Johnson.